HISTORY (HIST)

 Attributes: Humanities, Social Science

-Course Notes: Required off-campus field trips during class;, sites accessible by walking or public transit.
+Course Notes: Required off-campus field trips during class; sites accessible by walking or public transit.

 HIST 222 - SPORTS HISTORY